 Our culture dictates that our heroes are those who single-handedly overcome obstacles to success and become fearless in the face of adversity.
 This is laudable and sometimes possible in other areas of life, but it is not the best road for recovery when it comes to addictions.
 The act of letting go of the tough-guy facade is usually the beginning of a process that allows an addict to embrace recovery.

 There is a great amount of relief in admitting that a problem has us stumped, no matter who we are or what the problem may be.
 Allowing for our human failings can sometimes relieve pressure to perform that is endemic in our cultural indoctrination.
-This pressure does not serve any purpose other than to isolate us from the resources that will, in fact, allow us to begin to band together to become stronger than that which is undoable alone.
+This pressure does not serve any purpose other than to isolate us from the resources that will allow us to begin to band together to become stronger than that which is undoable alone.
 This is the true meaning of freedom.

-Freedom from the guilt and shame that come with knowing that they are taking necessary resources away from their families and loved ones and spending them on addiction.
-This is a great weight which gets lifted off the shoulders of every recovering addict, whether they borrowed, earned, stole or otherwise gained that money from whatever sources.
+Freedom from the guilt and shame that come with knowing you are taking necessary resources away from their families and loved ones and spending them on addiction.
+This is a great weight that gets lifted off every recovering addict's shoulders, whether they borrowed, earned, stole, or otherwise gained that money from whatever sources.

 Recovery offers the freedom to focus all of that energy and attention in the direction you deem most appropriate for it to be channeled.
 This is great freedom, indeed.